-If the instructor deems a student's class attendance as unsatisfactory, that student may be prohibited from writing the final examination.
-If there is intent to make use of this University policy, the student will be notified in writing.
+If your instructor views your class attendance as unsatisfactory, you can be prohibited from writing the final examination.
+If there is intent to make use of this University policy, you will be notified in writing.

 Statement on Mental Health and Support Services